 Validity and Retakes

-Your IELTS scores are valid for two years.
+Your IELTS scores are valid for three years.
 You can opt to retake the IELTS at any point in time without any restrictions based on when you took it last.
 However, you will have to check in advance and apply for an available date and time slot that you find favorable.
 As the IELTS is conducted 2-3 times a month, you can even take the exam twice in a month.